Blog

 In other words?
 SSP on its own did not magically lift me out of my restrictive eating, but it allowed me to become more regulated and internally safe, so that I could engage in the exposure work that happens in other forms of treatment, making it far more impactful than it had been the first time around.

-🍟 ARFID tendencies
+🍟 ARFID

-Prior to SSP, my food decisions were largely motivated by what foods felt predictable in taste, reliable in texture, and “safe” in that I had eaten that specific brand or dish many times before (commonly known as ARFID).
+Prior to the SSP, my food decisions were largely motivated by what foods felt predictable in taste, reliable in texture, and “safe” in that I had eaten that specific brand or dish many times before (commonly known as ARFID).
 The sensory experience of food needed to be consistent.

 However, shortly after starting the SSP, I found myself drawn to trying new, more flavorful foods and craving more variety.